mabdusshakur/Laravel-11-Inventory/README.md

 -   Endpoints:
--   note : most of the request requires the id & email from the token set on the cookie -
+-   note : most of the request requires the id & email from the token set on the cookie
+-   Note: except for register, login, send-otp, verify-otp, all other endpoints require a valid JWT token in the cookie, named `token`.
+-
 -   -   `/auth/register` (POST): Register a new user.
         ```json